 Freak Heat Waves have a batch of tour dates scheduled following the album's release, many with Preoccupations.
 You can find those at Exclaim.
 Before those the band's scheduled to appear at the Wavelength winter festival in Toronto on Saturday, February 17 at the Garrison.
 They're playing a show that also features Odonis Odonis, Tough Age, Kurt Marble, and Luge.

-Windsor's Psychic Void has released a new full length titled Terminal Vacation, which finds a menacing middle ground between psyche-rock and early hardcore.
+Windsor's Psychic Void has released a new full length titled Terminal Vacation, which finds a menacing middle ground between psych-rock and early hardcore.
 There's just something so compelling about spacey reverb atop Black Flag riffs.
 You can, and should, stream the 8-song record over Bandcamp now.
 The four-piece features vocalist Jesse Knight, guitarist Josh Kaiser, bassist Matty Menard, and drummer Pete Garant.
 They recorded at Kaiser Sound Productions back in October.

 Artoffact Records will release It Will Come To You, the debut full-length from Vancouver four-piece ACTORS on March 9.
 The band's made the songs "L'appel Du Vide" and "Slaves" available to stream.
 They're two of ten.
 The songs demonstrate a slickly produced repurposing of elements from early 80s post-punk and new wave.
 The press release isn't really reaching when it names Bauhaus and pre-excess U2 as comparisons.
 Frontman Jason Corbett wrote, produced, mixed, and mastered the band's material at his studio Jacknife Sound.
 ACTORS finds Corbett backed by Shannon Hemmett on synth, bassist Jahmeel Russell (formerly of Winnipeg noise-rock act KEN mode), and drummer Adam Fink.

-Royal Mountain Records will release People Person, the debut album from Montreal indie-rock band Everett Bird on February 22.
+Royal Mountain Records will release People Person, the debut album from Montreal indie rock band Everett Bird on February 22.
 The group recorded with Jace Lasek of The Besnard Lakes.
 The song "Bucket of Dark Meat" has been released to preview the record.
 Here's what the group had to say about it:

 “Bucket of Dark Meat” was the first song we wrote for the album.
 The song is about the feeling of anxiety a person gets when it seems like everyone is being more productive than you.
 On the other end, the song is about suppressing that feeling with things that make you happy.